-Being indexed by search engines that automatically harvest URLs is a matter of being visited by a spider (also called robot, crawler, softbot, agent, etc.).
-Spiders usually start crawling from a historical list of URLs, especially documents with many links elsewhere, such as server lists, "What's New" pages, and other popular sites on the web.
-Software robots "crawl" the Web-that is, automatically traverse the web's hypertext structure-first retrieving a document, and then recursively retrieving all documents that are referenced (linked by other URLs) in the original document.
+Web-that is, automatically traverse the web's hypertext structure-first retrieving a document, and then recursively retrieving all documents that are referenced (linked by other URLs) in the original document.
 Web owners interested in having their pages indexed might wish they had access to the detail of routes that robots follow when they crawl, which sites they favor, which they visit and how often, which not, and so forth.
 This, however, is a complicated technical subject, which mostly is treated and steadfastly guarded as trade secrets by the respective search engine companies.
 From our experience and discussion with those involved in the field we would contend with some certainty that robots are guided by a set of criteria that steer them in a systematic way to select certain types of sites and pages, and not select others.
-However, the blackout on information about search-engine crawl algorithms means we can only try to infer the character of these algorithms from search-engine selection patterns-an inexact exercise.
+However, the blackout on information about search engine crawl algorithms means we can only try to infer the character of these algorithms from search engine selection patterns-an inexact exercise.

-We have learned something of the nature of spider algorithms from a paper on efficient crawling by Cho, Garcia-Molina, and Page14, presented at the WWW7 conference (Cho et al., 1998).15 This paper, which discusses commonly used metrics for determining the "importance" of a Web page by crawling spiders, provides key insights relevant to the main claims of our article.
+We have learned something of the nature of spider algorithms from a paper on efficient crawling by Cho, Garcia-Molina and Page, presented at the WWW7 conference.
+This paper, which discusses commonly used metrics for determining the 'importance' of a webpage by crawling spiders, provides key insights relevant to the main claims of our paper.
 Because of its significance, we discuss it here in some detail.
-Cho et al (1998) write:
+Cho et al write: